 Since 2002 Denis has been working as a wine journalist.
 He moved from Taipei to Shanghai in 2007, and since then has been traveling between different cities in China, leading wine education courses and promotions.
 During his travels, he has met many winemakers and visited many wine regions.
 “I always enjoy finding out the stories of people and the terroir hidden inside the bottles and barrels,” he says.
 As well as writing books and magazine columns, Denis also co-operates with importers and wine trade bodies to organise tastings and other wine events.

-Wine educator Tai Kang of LITS Wine & Spirit Training has a master’s degree in economics and a WSET Level 4 qualification.
+Wine educator Julian Kang of LITS Wine & Spirit Training has a master’s degree in economics and a WSET Level 4 qualification.
 His work in the wine industry includes marketing roles at Contina Wine Distribution Corporation and Berryfield Wine & Spirit Corporation.
-Tai was a judge at the International Wine Challenge in London in 2018.
+Julian was a judge at the International Wine Challenge in London in 2018.

 Wine Educator of Dragon Phoenix Wine Consulting.
 Yonan has obtained WSET Diploma with DPWC.
 As a WSET certified Educator, Official Educator of Wines of Hungary, New Zealand Wine Professional LV2 Educator and Certified Educator of Wines of Chile; Yonan excels at teaching multilingually in Mandarin, English and Cantonese due to her overseas study experience in the UK for many years.
 Yonan is active in Wine, Art & Design fields as well as charity work.

 Shanghai-based Michelle has been working in the wine industry for eight years and has a WSET diploma.
 Currently she is a Wine and Spirits Institute wine trainer at Grapea & Co.